Basset Hound Breed Summary

-These guys are a truly loved breed and have found their place in both our hearts and homes, both here in the UK and across some other parts of the world as well!
-They are fairly adaptable whether they're chilling out at home or running around after prey!
+These guys are a truly loved breed and have found their place in both our hearts and homes!
+They are a fairly adaptable breed, whether they're chilling out at home or running around after prey!

 Fun Fact: The shape and size of a Basset Hound’s ears help to bring scents and smells to their noses whilst they are tracking their prey!

 |Kennel Club Group||Hound|

 |Lifespan||11 - 12 years|